DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/29 v0.592**
  * Changed floaty menu icon to phone, and added `Apps` Icon
- * Added playing Pachinko in `Apps` menu, spend 1000 btc to win random rewards
+ * Added playing Pachinko in `Apps` menu, spend 1000 btc to win random rewards (instant and can be used while AFKing)

 ### **2021/06/28 v0.592**
  * Improved stability